The French Connection (ice hockey): History

 There are differing claims as to who dubbed the hockey line “The French Connection” as a reference to the Academy Award-winning film.
 Origination of the term was often given to writer Lee Coppola when he was operating the Buffalo Auditorium message board and who later became Dean of Journalism at St. Bonaventure University.
 Credit is also given to WKBW TV's Rick Azar, the Dean of TV sportscasters in Buffalo, who used it first on a 6pm Eyewitness News sportscast and references it in his 2014 book, Tales from Azar's Attic.
 A half century later, Erik Brady, in his July 22, 2021, Buffalo News column on who first named the French Connection line, suggested "maybe the answer is both, independent of one another."

 The trio played together as a regular line through the 1974–75 season.
 At times, they were split up during the last four seasons.
 When they played together they often faced the opposition's top defensive lineups.
 Since the trio were tremendous skating scoring threats these opponents would concentrate on checking them and staying on top of them.
 For example, against the Montreal Canadiens Bob Gainey's line would oppose them.
 Rick Martin once said about this line "I had Jimmy Roberts between me and my shadow."

-Perreault was known as a naturally gifted skater and playmaker who was capable of making an end-to-end rush at any time.
-His fame was hampered by his own shy personality.
-His stickhandling and head faking confounded even the best defensive players in the world.
-Martin was considered the "marksman" of the three who was dangerous with the wristshot and slapshot.
+Perreault was considered a naturally gifted skater and playmaker who was capable of making an end-to-end rush at any time.
+Martin was considered the "marksman" due to his wristshot and slapshot.
 Robert was known for his "blinding speed and lethal shot".
-He made his mark with the French Connection, as one of the league's most highly regarded powerplay point men, and on the second line penalty killing unit.
-He was perhaps the least flashy of the three, but was the most complete.
-He was the player who checked and worked hard in the corners.
+He made his mark with the French Connection, as a highly regarded powerplay point men, and on the second line penalty killing unit.